numpy/numpy/doc/neps/nep-0036-fair-play.rst

 In addition, packages on the Python Packaging Index are sometimes named such that users assume they are sanctioned or maintained by NumPy.
-We wish to reduce the number of such incidences.
+We wish to reduce the number of such incidents.

 During a community call on `October 16th, 2019
 <https://github.com/numpy/archive/blob/main/status_meetings/status-2019-10-16.md>`__